- Home

 SPS - Graduate

-A student's financial aid package is compiled on an individual basis.
+Financial aid offers are compiled on an individual basis.
 Students in the SPS-Graduate programs are offered loans up to the cost of tuition, fees and book expenses based on their projected enrollment reported on the university aid application.
-If a student's enrollment changes, they should contact the Chicago Office of Financial Aid so their aid offer may be adjusted accordingly.

-Students may request additional funding for living expenses if they are enrolled at least half-time (2.00+ units).
-To do so, they should email the Chicago Office of Financial Aid from their Northwestern email account to request additional funds.
+- Additional funding for living expenses can be requested if you are enrolled at least half-time (1.50+ units).
+To do so, email our office from your Northwestern email account to request additional funds.

 Cost of attendance